rhugvedd/Quadcopter-Embedded-Firmware/README.md

 ## Sensorless ESC

 This section contains the code for a sensorless ESC developed after completing my diploma, before starting my second year of engineering.
 This ESC is an improvement over the previously developed open-loop ESC, providing faster acceleration, reduced vibrations, and noise.
 It operates on a closed-loop feedback system that detects rotor position using sensorless back EMF zero-crossing detection feedback principle.

-## Disclaimer

-As I upload this project to GitHub along with my other older projects, it's important to note that I am presenting it in its original form, without modifications.
-Therefore, the concepts and coding style reflect my skills and knowledge as of 2021-22, rather than my current capabilities.
-Please overlook any technical or logical errors in the project.

 ---